Edmonton’s Commuting Times from Sterling’s Communities

 - Public Transit: At this time, there are no public transit options from Westerra.

 The more you know about the communities we build in, the easier it is to choose a community that’s right for you.
-Since you’ll probably have to spend some time commuting to work, it’s wise to make this an important factor in your decision.
+Since you’ll most likely have to spend at least some time commuting to work, it’s wise to make this an important factor in your decision.